 Anahid, Goddess of the Sea

-Underneath the oceans’ surface, greater magic lies beneath its dazzling depths, concealing treasures and forgotten lores abandoned at the bottom of the depths.
+Underneath the oceans’ surface, greater magic lies beneath its dazzling depths, concealing treasures and forgotten lores abandoned on the ocean’s bed.
 Celestial magic has become rare in a world of dead and absent gods, but those still with gift enough to wield it, seek out Anahid’s divine favor in return to their life’s devotion to the magic they study.

 Khorothir, God of Primordial Life